Uses of Resistor- All Key Uses

 The cross-sectional area of a conductor is what we regard as its thickness.
 Others will refer to it as the gauge.
 It’ll have a more significant resistance than a thicker one when a wire is thin.
 On the other hand, a thicker wire will have a lesser resistance.

 A thick wire has a larger surface area for the movement of electric current.
-Thus, it will experience a limited impedance than a relatively thinner one.
+Thus, it will experience a lower impedance than a relatively thinner one.

 Conclusion